-CUMULATIVE IMPACT BIO-6: Effects of artificial lighting on wildlife.
-As discussed in Impact BIO-6 above, artificial lights are known to have adverse effects on wildlife species, such as migratory birds when bright lights (e.g., floodlights) are visible from the air or fish when lights shine into the water from nearby infrastructure.
-The Project is not expected to result in a substantial increase in new lighting, although a small number of lights (i.e., up to two) may be installed on new floating rafts for occasional nighttime or early morning operations.
-New lighting will be minimal and new fixtures will be shielded to minimize off-site glare and to avoid light from shining in the water (see Mitigation BIO-6 above) to avoid significant impacts to wildlife species.
-Existing culture and the Coast Project may also result in new artificial lighting in aquaculture areas within Arcata Bay.
-However, new lighting installation will also be limited to new floating rafts, as no other new facilities are planned for installation.
-The Coast Project will likely also minimize lighting effects on wildlife by implementing similar measures to reduce glare and off-site light spillage.
-Because no substantial increase in new artificial lighting is expected to occur from new aquaculture development and existing lighting is minimal, cumulative effects related to artificial lights on wildlife are considered less than significant with the proposed mitigation.
-Hence, this impact is considered less than significant with mitigation.
+CUMULATIVE IMPACT BIO-5: Effects of artificial lighting on wildlife.
+As discussed in IMPACT BIO-5 above, artificial lights are known to have adverse effects on wildlife species, such as migratory birds when bright lights (e.g., floodlights) are visible from the air or fish when lights shine into the water from nearby infrastructure.
+The Project is not expected to result in a substantial increase in new lighting.
+New lighting will be minimal and new fixtures will be shielded to minimize off-site glare and to avoid light from shining in the water (see MITIGATION BIO-2 above) to avoid significant impacts to wildlife species.
+Existing culture may also result in new artificial lighting in aquaculture areas within Arcata Bay.
+However, no substantial increase in new artificial lighting is expected to occur from new aquaculture development and existing lighting is minimal.
+Hence, cumulative effects related to artificial lights on wildlife are considered less than significant with the proposed mitigation and this impact is considered less than significant with mitigation (see IMPACT BIO-5 and MITIGATION BIO-2).

-CUMULATIVE IMPACT BIO-7: Effects to green sturgeon as a result of potential reduction in prey.

-As described above for Impact BIO-7 shellfish culture does not have inherent aspects that would result in a reduction of prey for green sturgeon.
-This remains true when considering other activities in the bay, including existing culture and the Coast Project.
-Hence, this impact is considered less than significant without mitigation.
+CUMULATIVE IMPACT BIO-6: Effects to green sturgeon as a result of potential reduction in prey.
+As described above for IMPACT BIO-6, shellfish culture does not have inherent aspects that would result in a reduction of prey for green sturgeon.
+This remains true when considering other activities in the bay, including existing culture.
+Hence, this impact is less than significant without mitigation.

-CUMULATIVE IMPACT BIO-8: Effects on the abundance of suspended organic matter and related effects to other native species.
+CUMULATIVE IMPACT BIO-7: Effects on the abundance of suspended organic matter and related effects to other native species.
 Cultured shellfish consume natural food sources that are suspended in the water column including phytoplankton and other organic matter and there is potential competition for this food source between cultured shellfish and other filter feeders.
-As described under Impact BIO-8 and in Appendix A, the Project considered with other existing and proposed shellfish culture in the bay would have some cumulative effect on bay conditions, but food resources are likely abundant enough that native species would not be significantly affected.
-Therefore, this potential cumulative impact is considered less than significant without mitigation.
+As described under IMPACT BIO-7 and in Appendix B, the Project considered with other existing and proposed shellfish culture in the bay would have some cumulative effect on bay conditions, but food resources are abundant enough that native species would not be significantly affected.
+Notably, the analysis in Exhibit B is based on a previously proposed shellfish culture footprint that was substantially larger than what is currently proposed.
+This potential cumulative impact is less than significant without mitigation.

-CUMULATIVE IMPACT BIO-9: Effects to green sturgeon as a result of habitat loss or degradation.
+CUMULATIVE IMPACT BIO-8: Effects to green sturgeon as a result of habitat loss or degradation.

-As described under Impact BIO-7 (Effects to green sturgeon as a result of potential reduction in prey), green sturgeon likely utilize Humboldt Bay for feeding and the Project is unlikely to have a negative effect on prey resources for green sturgeon.
+As described under IMPACT BIO-8, green sturgeon likely utilize Humboldt Bay for feeding and the Project is unlikely to have a negative effect on prey resources for green sturgeon.
 Green sturgeon habitat would also be affected by placement of culture equipment on the bottom, which can displace green sturgeon habitat.
 Current shellfish culture equipment in Humboldt Bay covers approximately 0.76 ac of the bottom (the "benthic footprint") with post, anchors, etc. Structures in the bay not related to shellfish culture (e.g., docks and piles) have not been inventoried well and it is difficult to estimate the benthic footprint of these structures.
 However, these structures can be characterized as "scattered" along the shoreline and don't appear to occupy a substantial proportion of benthic habitat in the bay.
-The benthic footprint of culture equipment could be increased by the Coast Project and Project by up to 1.5 ac and 0.96 ac respectively.
-Hence, the total benthic footprint of existing culture, the Coast Project and the Project would be up to 3.2 ac (which is in addition to the unknown benthic footprint created by non-culture related structures).
-This represents less than 0.041% of the 7,795 ac of Arcata Bay.
-Hence, substantial area for feeding by green sturgeon would remain unaltered.
+After Project implementation, substantial area for feeding by green sturgeon would remain unaltered.
 The space between shellfish culture equipment would remain available for use by sturgeon because culture areas are permeable (sturgeon can freely move within the culture areas).

 Based on the above, the Project is not expected to have a significant cumulative effect on green sturgeon as a result of habitat loss or degradation.
-Hence, this impact is considered less than significant without mitigation.
+Hence, this impact is less than significant without mitigation.